-Jewellery which is not permitted in our guidelines will be confiscated, put in a named envelope, and passed on to the HOC/Year who will send a letter to parents/carers informing them of the confiscation and asking them to collect the item from school.
+Jewellery which is not permitted in our guidelines will be confiscated, put in a named envelope, and passed to reception, if it's the first occasion this may be collected at the end of school.
+On the 2nd or more occasion parents will be contacted asking them to collect the item from school.
 Students wearing excessive amounts of makeup will be asked to remove it.

-Our new school uniform is:
+Our school uniform is: